What Are Dental Veneers & How Do They Work?

 - The health and shape of your current teeth

 Maybe all of your teeth look great except for one of them.
 In that case, a single composite veneer would be recommended so that you don’t have to re-shape all of the other teeth around it.
-Or if you need multiple teeth corrected, you’d probably want porcelain veneers instead of less-durable composite ones.
+Or if you need multiple teeth corrected, you’d probably want porcelain veneers instead of less-durable composite veneers.
 You and your dentist will want to weigh the pros and cons of your situation to figure out what’s best for you.

-Lab Fabricated Vs. Chairside Veneers
+Dental Lab Fabricated Vs. Chairside Veneers

 On the other hand, chairside treatments are excellent when you need to quickly address a broken or chipped tooth.
 Or maybe there’s just one tiny flaw in a tooth that’s detracting from your entire smile.
-Affordably patching it over with composite can erase the irregularity to make your entire mouth more attractive.
+Affordably patching it over with composite veneers can erase the irregularity to make your entire mouth more attractive.
 And since a chairside veneers procedure is quick and affordable, it’s not the end of the world if it chips and needs to be replaced.

 Benefits Of Dental Veneers